Matter4478/UTIColonyCounting/README.md

 Currently manually removing annotations is not yet possible.
 As is exporting the annotations in conjunct with the captured image.

 ## ML-Model: YoloV11
 This repository contains a Jupiter Notebook with all the necessary steps to train a functional ML-model.
-It also contains pre-trained model parameters.
+It also contains pre-trained model parameters as an example trained for 40 epochs on a resolution of 640.